brianglass/anastasis/files/wednesday_matins.md

 footnote">[78]</span></a> As the deacon says at the opening of the anaphora.

 <a href="#_ftnref79" id="_ftn79"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[79]</span></a> This word presents a problem, though the meaning is clear.
-It is not in Liddell and Scott and in Lampe it is only given as an erroneous reading MigneÂ’s text of the seventh century George of PisidiaÂ’s *Hexaemeron*.**
+It is not in Liddell and Scott and in Lampe it is only given as an erroneous reading Migne’s text of the seventh century George of Pisidia’s *Hexaemeron*.**

 ------------------------------------------------------------------------

-All texts and translations on this page are copyright to Archimandrite Ephrem Â©
+All texts and translations on this page are copyright to Archimandrite Ephrem ©

 **This page was last updated on 03 November 2008**